technicat/TootSDK/FORK.md

 - `avatar` is optional to accomodate Mitra (when user hasn't selected an avatar)
 - `header` is optional to accomodate Pixelfed (sometimes stubbed, sometimes nil)
 - `postsCount` is optional to accomodate Firefish (nil in boosts)
-- Created `CredentialAccount` and split up the fields accordingly
+- Create `CredentialAccount` and split up the fields accordingly
-- Removed the non-decoding initializer
+- Remove the non-decoding initializer
 - Return `CredentialAccount` from the appropriate functions, per the spec
-- Created `MutedAccount`, returned from `getMutedAccounts`
+- Create `MutedAccount`, returned from `getMutedAccounts`
 - updateCredentials takes a list of fields instead of a map and generates the keys from the indices.
 This preserves the order.

 ### Admin Functions

-Added most of the account operations.
+Add most of the account operations.

 ### Follow Requests